 A credit score is used by lending companies to predict the level of risk associated with lending money to any prospective borrower.
 While there are many credit scoring models used by the four major credit bureaus, here at Earnest, we’ll only consider your FICO Score 8 as reported on your Experian credit report.
 FICO scoring models have a range between 300 and 850, with excellent credit ratings falling on the higher end of the scale.
-For private student loans, you’ll want to make sure your score meets our minimum criteria of 650.
-For student loan refinancing, you’ll want to meet the minimum criteria of 680 (the exception would be if you’re applying to refinance a loan for an incomplete degree, then you'll need at least 700).
+For private student loans, you’ll want to make sure your score meets our minimum criteria of 650 unless you have a cosigner.
+For student loan refinancing, you’ll want to meet the minimum criteria of 650 (the exception would be if you’re applying to refinance a loan for an incomplete degree, then you'll need at least 700).
 Having a good credit score may help applicants secure a better rate, but it isn’t always necessary for approval.
 For more information on the factors for approval, please take a look at our eligibility guidelines here.

 Your debt load is the total amount of revolving and installment debt as shown on your credit report.
 We use debt load to calculate your debt-to-income ratio, which is the amount of all your monthly debt payments divided by your gross monthly income (before taxes and deductions are taken out).
 Debt that is calculated into your total debt load includes student loans, personal loans, car loans/leases, mortgages, credit cards, charge cards, and any other debt payments reported on your credit report.
 Unfortunately, we do not have a specific debt-to-income ratio that we can provide.